jimratliff/GenoMac-user/resources/docs_to_display_to_user/Proton_Drive_how_to_configure.md

 ## Make Proton Drive active and open its Settings
 - ❑ Make Proton Drive active.
 (GenoMac-user will have already launched Proton Drive).
+- Because you are not currently logged into a Proton Drive account, a sign-in dialog box will appear.
+- ❑ Enter your (a) Email/username and (b) Password into their respective text fields in the sign-in dialog box.

 - ❑ Open Proton Drive’s Settings… (⌘,)

 ## EVERYTHING BELOW HERE NEEDS TO BE REVISITED